Forget gig-style roles that last all of six weeks. Here are the best careers for digital nomads offering stable long-term employment

 I look back now and see that I was both wrong and right: careers aren’t very fun – but they can be.
 Pushing paper in a cubicle is rarely fun but if you do work that matters from a place you love, a career can be something else entirely: a sense of purpose, a contribution, even a calling.

 Remote working is becoming increasingly popular, allowing digital nomads to work from anywhere.
 Here are the best careers that enable the digital nomad lifestyle.

 The title of ‘developer’ hides all manner of things.
 It most commonly refers to programmers (also known as software engineers, coders, hackers or ‘people who type very fast in movies’).

 Based on the number of roles in our Remote Jobs section, software development is one of the best careers for digital nomads.
 It offers the widest breadth of roles usually in front-end, back-end or full stack development.
 It also includes a whole host of roles that don’t strictly involve development but are placed in the same category nonetheless (e.g. systems administration, testing, ops and infrastructure).

 How to do it: Remote jobs in development are usually reserved for experienced developers who can work in isolation without guidance.
-If you are experienced, explore our latest remote jobs you can do anywhere.
 If you aren’t yet experienced, start with the self-teach courses at W3C to get a taste for coding.
 You may wish to follow that up with a boot camp like General Assembly, but be warned that learning to code is harder than you think.
 Aim to get some in-house experience where guidance is readily available before making the jump to remote.

 Like developers, designers of different disciplines are often grouped together.
 You may be a graphic designer working on logos and marketing material, a web designer putting together web pages, or a UX/UI designer working on wireframes and user journeys.
 These roles, under the banner of ‘designer’, constitute one of the best careers for digital nomads.